How to be a better beekeeper, 11 different ways.

 Don’t belch out smoke like Puffing Billy!
 Just a little is enough.
 Go slow and work with the bees, not against them.

-They produce honey for themselves, not for us.
+#4: Remember: they produce honey for themselves, not for us

 Always leave plenty of honey for the bees, as there are times when the weather may prevent them from foraging, or there could be a lack of flowers.